joelvdw/agelena/README.md

 | -4    | ERROR_BLE_NOT_SUPPORTED     | Current device does not support BLE                          |
 | -5    | ERROR_INVALID_APP_UUID      | `ch.hepia.agelena.APP_UUID` metadata is not present in the `AndroidManifest` or is not a valid UUID |

-The last error type occurs when a message fails to be send.
+The last error type occurs when a message fails to be sent.
 In this case, a negative number is sent to the user through the `MessageListener#onMessageFailed` listener method according to the following table :

 | Value | Constant name                  | Description                                                  |
 | ----- | ------------------------------ | ------------------------------------------------------------ |